piyushpatel2005/website-archive/content/tutorials/python-programming/variables-and-data-types-in-python/index.md

 It types keyword `class` and the type of the variable.
 This can become useful when debugging code.

+### None value

+Python also has a special value called `None`.
+This is used to define absense of any value for an object.
+This is similar to `null` in other programming languages.
+We can assign `None` value to any variable and this value has a type `NoneType`.
+Few key points about this value are:
+- `None` is not exactly same as `False` even though in [conditional check](../conditionals/#conditionals-with-none) it acts like a falsy value.
+- Similarly, `None` is not `0` nor an empty string.

 ### Python Collections.

 On top of these base data types, we also have collection data types.
 In general, when we want to store data, we will be storing data as a collection.
 For example, a collection for user grades, a collection of employee records, a collection of course names, etc. In order to store that we have three main types of collections.